This post is a guide to visiting the Spanish Steps, one of Rome’s most famous and visited sights.

-Even if 138 steps seems a bit daunting, it shouldn’t be too difficult to climb to the top of this popular site.
+Even if 138 steps seem a bit daunting, it shouldn’t be too difficult to climb to the top of this popular site.

-There are several levels which will allow you to take a break while climbing and enjoy the view.
+There are several levels that will allow you to take a break while climbing and enjoy the view.

 It’s also perfectly fine to stop and rest on the steps themselves, as locals will often do this while hanging out with friends and family.

 Consider a Walking Tour

 Several popular walking tours in Rome start or end at the Spanish Steps, including our free, GPS-led audio tour of Rome.